Review of the Chase Slate Credit Card: A Way Out Of Debt

 You’ll pay a balance transfer fee with the Simplicity, unlike the Slate’s $0 fee (as long as you use the Slate’s offer within the first 60 days).
 The Simplicity card also allows you to use its offer for 4 months after opening the account.

 The Simplicity has no penalty APR, like the Slate, and it also has no late fees.

 Other than that, there’s not much to compare between the cards.
 The main differences are that the Simplicity has a slightly longer introductory period, but it also has a higher transfer fee.

-Like the other options here, this credit card offers the same intro period for both purchases and balance transfers: Purchases get 0% APR for 12 months; balance transfers get 0% APR for 21 months.
+Like the other options here, this credit card offers an intro period for both purchases and balance transfers: Purchases get 0% APR for 12 months; balance transfers get 0% APR for 21 months.
 After those rates, the regular rate of 15.24%–25.24% Variable kicks in.

 You’ll pay a transfer fee of 5% with the Diamond Preferred, more than what you’ll be charged during the intro period of the Slate card.
 But you’ll also have four months after opening your account to take advantage of the Diamond Preferred’s balance transfer offer, compared to just 60 days with the Slate.